Spain : Safety by CitySpain - safety as a country

 So...
 How Safe Is Barcelona Really?

-Barcelona is a safe city to visit, but in the light of recent events, or more precisely, the terrorist attacks that have recently occured, it is highly recommended that, if you do decide to go to Barcelona, take extreme precaution measures and remain aware of your surroundings at all times.
+Barcelona is a safe city to visit, but in the light of recent events, or more precisely, the terrorist attacks that have recently occurred, it is highly recommended that, if you do decide to go to Barcelona, take extreme precaution measures and remain aware of your surroundings at all times.

 Apart from this, Barcelona is known for petty crime, which is no wonder, since it has a huge influx of tourists every year.